kmsmith137/rf_pipelines/examples/example3_chime/README.md

 The github repo contains "reference" versions of some of these plots for comparison.

-Current processing status: the largest uncleaned contaminant is currently the switched noise source, which turns on/off every 21.47 seconds.
-There is also some RFI contamination visible outside the bad channel mask.
+Current processing status: the noise source is removed by the legendre detrender!
+Some RFI remains which will be taken care of soon by some detrend/clipper combination.

 ![reference_raw_chime_0.png](reference_raw_chime_0.png)